markaggar/ha-media-index/docs/DEVELOPER_API.md

    }
    ```

-### Issue: Network Share Files Not Detected by Watcher

-**Symptom:** New files added to watched folders are not indexed until next scheduled scan.

-**Root Cause:** inotify (default file system watcher) does not work on network filesystems (CIFS/SMB/NFS).

-**Solution:** Media Index v1.2+ automatically uses `PollingObserver` for network share compatibility.
-Verify watcher is running:

-1. Check integration logs for: `"Using PollingObserver for network filesystem compatibility"`
-2. Verify `watched_folders` configuration in integration options
-3. Check sensor attribute: `watched_folders` should list your folders
-4. Test by adding a file - should be detected within 1-2 seconds

-If watcher still not working:
-- Ensure `enable_watcher` is not set to `false` in configuration
-- Check for errors in Home Assistant logs: "Failed to start watcher"
-- Verify folder paths are accessible from HA container

 ### Issue: Folder Filter Returns No Results

 **Symptom:** Specifying `folder` parameter returns empty array even though files exist in that folder.